 Content published on the Digital Repository of Ireland’s organisational website (www.dri.ie) is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) licence unless otherwise stated.

 Content on the website which is not covered by this licence is clearly marked with the appropriate licence or copyright statement.

 Attribution for DRI CC-BY content

-Please use the following attribution when reusing CC-BY licensed content from the Digital Repository of Ireland project website:
+Please use the following attribution when reusing CC-BY licensed content from the Digital Repository of Ireland organisational website:

-For DRI publications, please use the attribution or citation text suggested on the publication itself, if available.
+For DRI publications and digital objects published on repository.dri.ie, please use the attribution or citation text suggested on the publications and objects themselves, if available.

 What is a Creative Commons Licence?